tk-notes/lucas-meier-blog/content/posts/2021/07/introducing_nuntius/index.md

 {{<img "1.png">}}

-This gives you 4 shared secrets, which you can then shove into a KDF to get a symmetric key.
+This gives you 4 shared secrets, which you can then strain through a KDF to get a symmetric key.
 You can use this key to start encrypting data, or to start a more complicated ratcheting process, as we'll see later.

-In all honesty, I don't fully understanding the reasoning behind all of the keys involved here.
+In all honesty, I don't fully understand the reasoning behind all of the keys involved here.
 I suspect that other variations of the scheme can provide the same guarantees.
 There are a few important ideas that